wp-plugins/smart-categories/readme.txt

 == Description ==

-This simple plugin adds categories to posts based on key words or phrases in the title.
+From the plugin admin screen you can create rules by specifying a key word or phrase along with an existing WordPress category.
+Th plugin then scans post titles for the key, and adds the specified categories as appropriate.

-From the plugin admin screen you can create rules by specifying a word or phrase to match along with the existing WordPress category you wish posts matching the rule to appear in.
-You may choose whether to automatically check for new posts and apply the rules when a page is loaded, or manually via a button in the admin screen.
+By default the plugin will automatically check newly created posts when a page is loaded, however this can be set to manual via a button in the admin screen.

 == Installation ==